rht-labs/enablement-docs/facilitation/2-attack-of-the-pipelines/README.md

 # Attack of the Pipelines

-> Exercise focussed on creating pipelines and getting a build, bake and deploy for front-end and back-end application working.
+> Exercise focused on creating pipelines and getting a build, bake and deploy for front-end and back-end application working.

 _____